Welcome to today's edition of the Rush 24-7 podcast.

 Attacking our views, I live to have my views attacked.

-That's that's a good day for me.
+That's a good day for me.

 It is so that your views are not heard to the degree that you wish them to be in the marketplace that should be the radio dial.

-Sorry, but we've gotta run this.
+Sorry, but we've got to run this.

-So go uh grab that at uh at your leisure.
+So go grab that at your leisure.

 KMBZ Glenn Miller.

-Uh you'll find it on YouTube.
+You'll find it on YouTube.

-And I mean it is cartoonish in its excess.
+And I mean, it is cartoonish in its excess.

 Let me go down to the bottom as the slander continues.